ritish-behera/VSD-PhysicalDesign/README.md

 Note: The floorplan follows a speicifc precedance order for parameters with respect to files having least priority to runs/results/config.tcl then runs/config.tcl and with highest priority to sky130A_sky13_fd_sc_hd_config.tcl file.

+Again, the switches which can be used along floorplan command is given in the "openlane/configuration/".
+It can be seen by opening the "README.md" file from the list.

+[Figure of switches of floorplan]

 Now use the "run_floorplan" command in the openlane window to execute the synthesized netlist.

 [Figure of run_floorplan command]